-Important factors to understand and study are: the boat, the cargo weight and placement, position of the Z drive, use of the trim flaps.
+Important factors to understand and study are: the boat, the cargo weight and placement, position of the rudder, the position of the trim flaps.
+The use of trim flaps and the rudder takes time to master.
 Spend time on practicing this.